versia-pub/protocol/README.md

 const signatureBase64 = base64Encode(signature);
 ```

+> **Note**: Support for Ed25519 in the WebCrypto API is recent and may not be available in some older runtimes, such as Node.js or older browsers.

 The request can then be sent with the `Signature`, `Origin` and `Date` headers as follows:
 ```ts